mzielezny/cordova-plugin-chrome-apps-sockets-udp/README.md

 ```

-in that file you have to configure node integration support
+in that settings file you have to configure node integration support

 ```javascript
 {